2016 Bojangles' Southern 500: Driver comment

+Truex said in victory lane that the win was "just – this is unbelievable.
+So many people to thank obviously. ...
+I appreciate them.”

 After a series of bad pit stops relegated Harvick, who led a race high of 214 laps, to a runner-up finish, he said that he lost the race because of "the same old thing.
 You get into position where you bring a dominant car.
 The guys in the shop and the guys in the garage are doing a great job.
 The guys on pit road are doing a terrible job.
 You get into position to win races and they continually step on their toes and don’t make it happen.’’
 During his post-race media availability, he went further saying he's "over being a cheerleader.
 Those guys get paid a lot of money to perform on pit road and cheerleading hasn't really been working.
 You've got to get after it on pit road and do your job.”

 Penalties

 On the Wednesday following the race, Larson and Newman – whose cars failed post-race inspection – were docked 15 points each, and their crew chiefs were both fined over $20,000.